 At every stage, sellers must track their buyers’ place along this decision-making path, ensuring that their team has the tools and resources they need to move the buyer along each step while anticipating and proactively resolving any potential challenges or obstacles.

-To check for alignment, ask questions such as these:
+To check for alignment, ask questions such as these during sales planning:

 - What are you doing to help your customer make the decision they need to make at this point in the buying process?